 International Students may not be required to provide evidence of English Language competence where documented evidence can be provided to demonstrate any of the following:

-Students also required to participate in a course entry interview to establish their suitability for the course
+Students are also required to participate in a course entry interview to establish their suitability for the course

 This qualification will be delivered over 78 weeks, including 60 weeks of training and assessment spread over 6 terms of 10 weeks and 18 weeks of holidays.